VUnit/tdd-intro/tutorial/exercise_05/instructions.md

 * Learn how to use VUnit integer arrays for file-based testing
 * Learn how to add pre and post simulation hooks
+* Learn how to co-simulate with Matlab/Octave

 After this exercise you will be able to use VUnit for file-based verification.
-You will also know the basics for integrating your simulation with external tools such as Matlab.
+You will also know the basics for integrating your simulation with external tools such as Matlab/Octave.

 More information on this topic can be found in the [configuration documentation](http://vunit.github.io/py/ui.html#configurations) and in this [LinkedIn article](https://www.linkedin.com/pulse/vunit-matlab-integration-lars-asplund).